ricallinson/mojito-client-lite/README.md

-# Addon to replace HTMLFrameMojit
+# Mojit to use inplace of HTMLFrameMojit

-This is an __addon__ for the [Yahoo!
+This is an __mojit__ for the [Yahoo!
 Mojito](https://github.com/yahoo/mojito/) framework.
 [See the documentation for information](https://github.com/ricallinson/mojito-client-lite/tree/master/addon).

 ## Example App